Blu-J/ts-matches/documentation/validation.md

 {
   if (!goldFishMatcher.test(valid_gold_fish)) {
     throw new Error(
-      "You could return from a function, break, or throw an error" );
+      "You could return from a function, break, or throw an error", );
   }
   {